 When you create a Service Directory-backed zone, you cannot add records to the zone directly; the data comes from the Service Directory service registry.

-By default, Cloud DNS forwards to non-RFC 1918 addresses through the public internet.
-However, Cloud DNS also supports forwarding to non-RFC 1918 addresses for private zones.
+By default, Cloud DNS forwards requests for PTR records of non-RFC 1918 addresses through the public internet.
+However, Cloud DNS also supports reverse lookup of non-RFC 1918 addresses by using private zones.

 When you create a managed reverse lookup DNS zone, you cannot add records to the zone directly; the data comes from the Compute Engine IP address data.

 Cloud DNS also supports outbound forwarding to non-RFC 1918 addresses by privately routing those addresses within Google Cloud.
 To enable this type of outbound forwarding, you must configure a forwarding zone with specific forwarding path arguments.
-For details, see Creating an outbound server policy.
+For details, see Forwarding targets and routing methods.

 - Forwarding zone

-A forwarding zone is a type of Cloud DNS managed private zone that sends requests for that zone to the IP addresses of its forwarding targets.
+A forwarding zone is a type of Cloud DNS managed private zone that forwards requests for that zone to the IP addresses of its forwarding targets.
 For more information, see DNS forwarding methods.

-When you create a forwarding zone, you cannot add records to the forwarding zone directly; the data comes from one or more configured target name servers.
+When you create a forwarding zone, you cannot add records to the forwarding zone directly; the data comes from one or more configured target name servers or resolvers.